This blog may contain affiliate links. Read our disclosure policy for more info.

 Bicycles

 Another great way to explore the vast expense of Central Park is by bike.
-You can rent a bike from inside the park for $27 USD for the whole day, so this is a really budget-friendly option and allows you to explore at your own pace.
+You can rent a bike from inside the park for $27 USD for the whole day, so this is a budget-friendly option and allows you to explore at your own pace.
 Plus, the rental company will give you a map so that you don’t get lost.

 If you would prefer a guided cycling experience, then you can take this bike tour instead.
 It’s a leisurely, 2-hour tour that takes you to all of the park’s top sights, including the Dakota Apartment Building where John Lennon lived and tragically died, as well as the Jackie Kennedy Onassis Reservoir.
 It costs $49 USD when you book ahead of time online.